Purpose of Safe Routes to School (SRTS):

 - Draft a SRTS Plan including education, encouragement, enforcement and other improvements and strategies to overcome barriers in support of your school or community goals and that the school and school volunteers can complete.

 - Design and Conduct the activities decided on for your Safe Routes to School plan.
+Check out these monthly fun fact sheets to get started.

 - Work with community partners to plan for completion of infrastructure and other improvements that work toward your goals.